Swart-lab/bleties/README.md

 This is a reimplementation of [ParTIES](https://github.com/oarnaiz/ParTIES) for long read alignments.

-The required inputs are a ciliate MAC genome assembly, and a PacBio HiFi (high- fidelity CCS reads) read library mapped onto that assembly.
+The required inputs are a ciliate MAC genome assembly, and a PacBio read library (subreads or error-corrected CCS reads) mapped onto that assembly.
 The mapper should report a valid CIGAR string and NM tag (for number of mismatches) per aligned read.
+Nanopore reads should in principle work as well, but have only been tested with simulated data.

 Installation